 - Try to remain calm.
 Estate disputes inevitably take place during periods of great distress and heightened emotions, around which people cannot necessarily be expected to act as they would usually.
 Be sensitive to the circumstances, whilst remaining clear on your position.
 A solicitor can often present a neutral face, taking a balanced, independent approach to resolution.

-For practical help and advice, speak to our specialist estate and trustee solicitors in Bristol and South Gloucestershire.
+For practical help and advice, speak to our specialist dispute resolution solicitors.
 We’ll guide you through the process and work with you to secure a positive outcome.